“Self-care is the intentional, proactive pursuit of integrated wellness that balances mind, body, and spirit personally and professionally.”

 Our diet directly impacts the bacteria that live in our stomachs and can affect everything from your health to wellbeing, to energy levels and mood.

-Healing and looking after our gut can lead to increased happiness!
+Healing and looking after our gut can lead to increased happiness! - Move freely.

 Moving, or flowing, is essential for self-care.
 Doctors have long recommended a minimum of 30 minutes of exercise per day.
 The form it takes depends on you but finding something you enjoy will make it easier to keep it up.
 So, whether it’s dancing in the living room or training for a marathon, exercise can distract from your worries and improve self-confidence and your mood.
-In addition, it stimulates parts of that brain that aren’t as responsive when you’re feeling depressed by releasing dopamine, norepinephrine, and serotonin that can greatly improve your mood and energy levels.
+In addition, it stimulates parts of that brain that aren’t as responsive when you’re feeling depressed by releasing dopamine, norepinephrine, and serotonin that can greatly improve your mood and energy levels. - Express yourself – and learn how to say no.

 Saying no is a challenge even for the most assertive of us.
 When a family member, friend, or colleague asks for or needs our time or attention when our energy is low, saying yes can lead to increased stress levels, irritability, and even anxiety.
-It takes practice but learning to say no is a healthy and essential part of successfully integrating self-care into your life.
+It takes practice but learning to say no is a healthy and essential part of successfully integrating self-care into your life. - Talk it out.

 Talking, and listening, are essential for healing and growing, yet many struggle to open themselves up to share intimate details or feelings that we carry inside.
 While talking and leaning on others can be frightening, whether they be family, friends, or support group members, it gets easier.
 Plus, it provides perspective and builds connectedness and strength.

-Healing through sharing is increasingly gaining ground and recognized as an essential step in the self-care process.
+Healing through sharing is increasingly gaining ground and recognized as an essential step in the self-care process. - Disconnect.

 Why not try logging off social media for a day?
 Reducing, if not stopping, using social media for a few hours or days may reduce trivial distractions, allowing you to channel that extra time you gain in responding to the various opportunities and challenges in your life.
-Giving yourself internet-free time can help you to focus on and reconnect with those around you.
+Giving yourself internet-free time can help you to focus on and reconnect with those around you. - It’s OK not to be OK.

 Self-care and self-love begin with being kind to yourself and working towards self-acceptance.
 It’s a process that takes time, energy, and commitment – and one full of both challenges and opportunities.
-The road to self-discovery is seldom direct; the journey can be laden with rewards and setbacks; accepting both the highs and the lows as learning opportunities can help stave off unnecessary pressure and disappointment.
+The road to self-discovery is seldom direct; the journey can be laden with rewards and setbacks; accepting both the highs and the lows as learning opportunities can help stave off unnecessary pressure and disappointment. - Do what makes you happy.

 While this may seem the antithesis to the standard definition of good parenting, sometimes you need to put yourself and your needs first.
 This does not mean neglecting your responsibilities or ignoring the needs of those around you, but rather doing something special for yourself that makes you feel good.
-When you are happy, healthy, and optimistic, you and those around you benefit.
+When you are happy, healthy, and optimistic, you and those around you benefit. - Say yes.

 To yourself.
 To life.
 To happiness.
 Saying yes, like saying no, this is both harder and easier than it seems but can lead to an increased feeling of satisfaction, connectedness, and peace.